domain-independent-dp/didp-rs/dypdl-guide.md

-# DIDP User Guide
+# User Guide for DyPDL

-This document explains how to model a combinatorial optimization problem as a DIDP model.
+This document explains how to model a combinatorial optimization problem as a DP model using our language, Dynamic Programming Problem Definition Language (DyPDL).

 To solve a problem using the DIDP solver, you need to create three files, `domain.yaml`, `problem.yaml`, and `config.yaml`.